lpsunilkumar007/chrome_extension_scrapper/README.md

 1. Install the Extension in chrome.
 2. Open the web page.
 [Click here][page link]
-3. Click on Extesnion icon.
+3. Click on Extension icon.
-4. Login with correct creds.(admin@extention.com / Admin#321)
+4. Login with correct creds.(admin@extension.com / Admin#321)
-5. Extesnion will scrap the content.
+5. Extension will scrap the content.
 ## Images

 ![image](